mahmooooudz/plant-disease-detection/README.md

 **Built with ❤️ for sustainable agriculture and precision farming**

-*Empowering farmers with AI to reduce crop losses and increase food security*
+*Empowering farmers with AI to reduce crop losses and increase food security worldwide*